leios/space-junk/src/content/joanne_1_2.md

 It really was a few decades ago.
 I'm old.

-On our way over, Rei and I had a somewhat animated conversation.
+On our way over, Rei and I had a somewhat animated conversation, but I can't quite remember what it was all about.
-Honestly, all of her conversations are animated.
-I can't quite remember what it was all about.
 Everything and nothing at the same time.
-She was desinging some new goggles for Jake for his birthday.
+She was designing some new goggles for Jake for his birthday.
 She was anxiously awaiting the next shipment of parts to repair one of the solar ships.
 There were a bunch of other projects she had in mind as well, all of which were interesting in their own way.
 I found myself jumping from stone to stone, barely able to keep my balance amid the torrent of information she sent my way.
-To be honest, she takes after you in tha regard, which is good because it means I have plenty of experience going with the flow.
+To be honest, she takes after you in that regard, which is good because it means I have plenty of experience going with the flow.

+The main thing is that she's a good person who is always trying her best to help others.
-Ultimately, I'm just a supporting character in her story.
+The way I see it, I'm just a supporting character in her story.
 In yours as well.
 And Jake's
 And everyone's really.
 It's crazy how much support everyone needs when you live on the boundary of human knowledge.

-I know I just made a fuss over how unkempt our own lab was, but it was nothing compared to the kelp facility.
+Now, I know I just made a fuss over how unkempt our own lab was, but it was nothing compared to the kelp facility.
-Boxes were everywhere.
-Some where open, others were not.
+Boxes were everywhere, many of which were open with their content strewn about the surrounding space.
 The desks were littered with all sorts of equipment: gloves, fins, pens, and anything else you could think of.
 For some reason, none of the chairs were stowed and instead all jumbled together in the center of the room.

+And no.
+I know what you are going to say, "Well, the whole island is essentially a giant boat, so it makes sense that the chairs move around at night."
+That's obviously not the point.
+They should have been properly locked up the night before.
+This is one of the first things we tell newcomers: you *will* lose what you don't properly keep.

+Fine.
+Fine.
+It was fine.
+Whatever.
 I knew exactly what I was looking for: a basement hatch along the far wall.
 Unfortunately, it was completely covered by mounds of dusty boxes, none of which were properly tied down.
 One good ocean swell would have caused all sorts of chaos.
-Rei and I started joking around about how "no one on the island ever picks up after themselves" while heaving boxes around.
-Eventually, we made a path and could open the doors to the observation deck.

-One of my favorite parts about Nemo is that it is a literal floating island and filled with beauty in every direction.
-The sky above.
-The waves stretching towards the horizon.
-The ocean beneath our feet, known to be some of the clearest water in the world.
-Now that I think about it, it's mainly blue.

-But when I opened up the basement doors and started walking down to the bubble under the island, I was hit with waves of nostalgia.
-The creaking stairs.
-The musty smell.
-And most notably, the green hue of morning sunlight filtering through the algae on the outside of the bubble.

-It wasn't a large space.
-There was just enough room for a bench, desk, and a couple chairs, but it was enough to inspect the kelp farms to make sure they were growing.
-Once the farm was big enough, no one really needed to observe it anymore and the bubble was left to collect dust and mold.
-Like everything else on the island, it needed a good cleaning, but it felt like home.

-I sat down and slowly started sorting through everything until I found a box labelled, "Lars's stuff."
-Inside, there was an assortment of wires, a small tablet, and a portable monitor the size of my forearm.
-After I pulled it out, I just sat there for a second, yawning and collecting myself while watching the kelp sway through the clouded glass.
+I sighed and rubbed at my eyes again while failing to stifle a yawn.

+The next thing I knew, I was halfway across the room and reorganizing a cupboard while Rei was heaving boxes around and joking about how "no one on the island ever picks up after themselves!"

+I barely even registered the comment and unconsciously responded, "No one but us anyway."
+We kept chatting for a bit and eventually carved out our path to the doors to the observation deck.

+Rei then tugged at the doors and clicked her tongue, saying, "It's locked."

+I shook my head and sighed while also pulling at the handles.
+"No no. It's never locked.
+There weren't any locks in the early designs for Nemo.
+What we've got here is a good old fashioned jamming."

+I don't know if you remember these doors or not, but they are at something like a forty-five degree angle and are made of a relatively thick metal.
+So I positioned both my feet on the hinges and heaved as hard as I could.
+No luck.
+I tried a few more times, but the only thing that I manages to pull our was my back.

+After realizing there was no hope, I stepped away for a second, trying to think of any other monitors that we could find without waking anyone up.
+I also needed to take a break for a second, so I sat down while facing away from the doors and just began talking.
+I don't remember what I said, but after a while, I noticed Rei stopped responding.
+Suddenly, there was a loud, metallic thunk followed by loud cursing.

+When I looked back, I saw Rei lying on the floor and rubbing her butt and head at the same time.
+Her legs were wrapped in some sort of make-shift swing she had fastened to herself and also to the handle of the basement hatch.
+She had also used one of the rafters as a bit of leverage and then just jumped with all of her might.

+After the split-second it took me to analyze the situation, the two of us just burst out laughing.
+There were so many better solutions.
+But, as Rei tried to say through giggles, "It's not stupid if it works."

+She was fine.
+I mean, she complained about a sore tailbone for a bit.
+But she's fine now.
+At least physically.

+Luckily the other door swung open without any issues, but when it did so, I felt something I hadn't felt in a long time.

+See, Nemo is a strange place.
+It's located at the single point on Earth that is farthest from any other living human, and there are so many different research projects going on in parallel that it's often hard to keep track.
+I sometimes feel like I am just gasping for air while hopelessly trying to swim to a shore I know doesn't exist.
+There's satellite retrieval, carbon sequestration, plastic recycling, and then daily needs like cooking, cleaning, helping Rei with whatever she's struggling with...
+There's just so much to do.

+Yet.
+When the hatch was open, a familiar musty smell spread through the room, and I unconsciously took a deep breath.
+It felt like my eyes were opened again for the first time in a long, long time.
+I saw the sun slowly rising through a window in the kelp facility.
+I saw green caustics cast along the inner walls to the staircase.
+I saw my daughter -- our daughter -- nodding her head and motioning for me to go first down the stairwell.

+I know these are just little things.
+But somehow, it felt profound.
+I've been so busy.
+Working so hard.
+And yet, there.
+In that moment when Rei and I were working together to fix yet another problem.
+I felt it.

+The reason I could never leave.

+To be honest, I am not sure if you had ever been there with me, but the staircase is relatively short.
+Seventeen steps in a spiral that drills its way through the island and out the other side.
+It's on the edge of the kelp garden where Nemo tapirs up to sea level, so there's a small landing for the staircase and then a large hemisphere that pokes into the ocean.
+It was used for years to monitor the kelp growth, but after it was obvious the kelp was growing, well... people stopped using it and it became one of those strange nook in Nemo that no one even remembers.

+But it's nice.
+There is a desk and some cabinets for various pieces of equipment.
+There's also this large metal grate that is used for flooring around the observation area.
+When it's clean, it's absolutely beautiful.
+There's just something mesmerizing about looking at the surface of the water from underneath, and watching the kelp sway back and forth with the sunlight filtering through...
+I used to sit here for hours, completely lost in thought.

+Even then.
+Ok, it wasn't clean.
+In fact, I could hardly see the ocean through the thick layer of algae on the bubble's surface.
+Still, it was nice.
+The morning light was just enough to cover the entire room in a green light, so I kept the lights off while rummaging.

+I actually used to come down here so much that there was a special box labeled, "Lars's stuff."
+Inside, there was an assortment of wires, a small writing tablet, and (most importantly)a portable monitor the size of my forearm.
+After I pulled it out, I just sat there for a second, yawning and collecting myself while staring through the clouded glass.

 Rei then sat next to me and said, "It's kinda cool down here, actually."